Puttenham Eco Camping Barn, The Street, Puttenham, Nr Guildford, Surrey, GU3 1AR

 Call Bookings on 01483 811001

 OverviewPuttenham Eco Camping Barn offers simple overnight accommodation and a warm welcome for walkers and cyclists - individuals, families or groups - in the Surrey Hills Area of Outstanding Natural Beauty.
 Located on the North Downs Way and Sustrans NCN22 cycle route, the Barn has a fully equipped self-catering kitchen, a shower, toilets and foam covered sleeping platforms, as well as a garden with picnic benches.
-Electricity and hot water included but bring your own towel and sleeping bag (or hire one - £3 a stay).
+Electricity and hot water included but bring your own towel and sleeping bag.
 Evening meals are available in the village.
 The Barn has many sustainable features including solar panels and rainwater collection for flushing toilets.
 NO CARS ON SITE.
 Excellent cycle shed.
 Young people are welcome but must be accompanied by a responsible adult.
 The Barn is wardened.
 Lights out 11.30 pm.
 Barn website gives suggested walking routes: One from Godalming station to the Eco Camping Barn, the other from the Barn to Farncombe station (both stations being on the main London-Guildford-Portsmouth railway line).
-This accommodation is featured on our map of South of England and South East England and here is its own website.

 Open:Easter to Oct.
 Arrive after 5pm leave by 10am.
 No access 10am-5pm.